 - Work experience in the field of computer science

-Ludwig Maximilians University, Munich Engineering Management SOP Format
+Ludwig Maximilian University of Munich Engineering Management SOP Format

-Like Ludwig Maximilians University, many other German universities require the same SOP format.
+Like Ludwig Maximilian University, many other German universities require the same SOP format.
 Thus, you can follow the same:

 - 500-1,000 words

 - Emphasize academic qualifications instead of extracurricular accomplishments.